qli14/qli14.github.io/source/_posts/Weekly-Contest-166.md

 The assignment operator in Python doesn't create a new variable but shares the reference of the original object. [copy in Python](https://www.geeksforgeeks.org/copy-python-deep-copy-shallow-copy/)

+(01/02/2020 update) Used the un-assignment curing back tracking to reduce the runtime by half.